briandant/11tyblog/content/notes/overriding-settings-in-django:-a-word-of-caution.md

                 service.do_stuff()
 ```

-The test will fail, because the service is instantiated outside of the `self.settings` modification.
+The test will fail, because the service is instantiated outside of the `self.settings` modification; the service will have the value it took from settings when it was instantiated, not the new

 Maybe that's obvious, in hindsight, but there was enough complexity here that I was thrown off for a minute (er, maybe a little longer ;)).